 There are times when the VantageScore model could be a plus.
 For example, Richardson says, “If there was a missed payment on the disputed account, the consumer’s credit score can increase because the missed payment will be ignored.”

 Unfortunately, the dispute process has been abused.
 Consumers will sometimes file a dispute on an item that is negative but accurate, then quickly apply for credit, hoping the application will be approved while that information is under dispute and not recognized by the credit scoring model.
 If you’re thinking of trying that approach, be careful: It could backfire.

 The Downsides of Disputing an Error on Your Report

-Disputing inaccurate credit report items sounds like it would always be a positive thing, but it is important to recognize that there can be downsides to disputing an item—especially while you are trying to get a loan.
+Disputing inaccurate credit report items sounds like it would always be a positive thing, but it is important to recognize that there can be downsides to disputing an item to the reporting bureaus—especially while you are trying to get a loan.

 - Positive information can also be affected: “A consumer could possibly see a decline in his or her score because they would also not receive the positive impact of the account’s age, history, credit availability, or on-time payments,” Richardson points out.

 If you have disputed information that is found to be accurate, time is the only thing that can remove that negative information from your credit report.
 In most cases, negative information stays on your report for seven years, although in some cases, it can stay on longer, depending on the type of negative that is being reported (for example a Chapter 7 Bankruptcy can stay on for 10 years).

 Review Your Credit Report for Inaccuracies

-Either way, to dispute a mistake on your credit report, you have to know there is one.
-You can get your credit reports for free at Credit.com and find out how the information they contain affects your credit by checking your credit scores.
-You can get your credit scores, which are updated every 14 days, for free on Credit.com.
+Either way, to dispute a mistake or negative items on your credit report, you have to know there is one.
+You can get your free annual credit reports once a year at annualcreditreport.com and find out how the information they contain affects your credit.
+You can also get your credit scores, which are updated every 14 days, for free on Credit.com.